Studying in Québec

 If your country of origin does not have a social security agreement with Québec

-If you come to study at a university in Québec, you will be automatically registered for the group health insurance plan for foreign students.
+If you are coming to study at a Québec university, your registration in the group health insurance plan for international students should be done automatically.
 You must pay the premium established by your university.

 Other educational institutions also offer a group health insurance plan for foreign students.
 Check with your educational institution.